mkrajashan/docker-event-booking/README.md

 http://127.0.0.1:8080
 if phpmyadmin is not working, then

-use this docker command:-
-docker exec -it event-booking-db bash
+use this docker command to connect the DB instance and try with mysql -u root -p root:- docker exec -it event-booking-db bash

-## Setup DB
+## Migrate DB
 docker exec -it event-booking-app php artisan migrate

 ## Seed Data